 US airline industry steps up aid push despite Washington impasse

-Southwest Airlines Chief Executive Gary Kelly said on Wednesday he is "hopeful" that Washington lawmakers can reach an agreement on more aid for airlines, despite a deadlock over coronavirus relief.
+U.S. airline chief executives and labor leaders redoubled calls on Wednesday for lawmakers to urgently pass another US$25 billion in payroll aid, though hopes for a deal this month were dwindling as lawmakers shifted focus to a political battle over a Supreme Court vacancy.

-CHICAGO: U.S. airlines and unions were redoubling efforts on Wednesday to convince lawmakers to come together over another US$25 billion in aid, though hopes for a deal this month were dwindling as lawmakers shifted focus to a political battle over a Supreme Court vacancy.
+CHICAGO/WASHINGTON: U.S. airline chief executives and labor leaders redoubled calls on Wednesday for lawmakers to urgently pass another US$25 billion in payroll aid, though hopes for a deal this month were dwindling as lawmakers shifted focus to a political battle over a Supreme Court vacancy.

-The industry has been hoping Congress would approve a US$1.5 trillion coronavirus relief package with another round of airline payroll support before tens of thousands of airline employee furloughs set to take place on Oct.
-1 when a current package expires.
+The industry has been hoping that the U.S. Congress will approve a US$1.5 trillion coronavirus relief package with another round of airline payroll support before mass furloughs in the aviation sector on Oct.
+1, when a current package expires.

+Airlines, weathering their toughest crisis ever, want to keep workers off the unemployment lines until the pandemic subsides, arguing that airline service is essential for an economic recovery.

+"Everyone agrees that makes sense," American Airlines Chief Executive Doug Parker said on the MSNBC program "Morning Joe."

+Also speaking on the talk show, International President of Flight Attendants-CWA President Sara Nelson said: "Everyone is for this program, including the White House.
+No one wants to see these mass layoffs on Oct.
+1, so we just need to get this done now."

-But a fight over the Supreme Court seat left open by the death of Ruth Bader Ginsburg on Friday has derailed those prospects, said Loren Thompson, chief operating officer of the Lexington Institute, a Virginia-based think tank.
+But a fight over the Supreme Court seat left open by the death of Ruth Bader Ginsburg on Friday has derailed prospects for relief this month, said Loren Thompson, chief operating officer of the Lexington Institute, a Virginia-based think tank.

 "The airline bailout matters relatively little to the Congress compared with the current debate over a Ginsburg successor.
 Before the SCOTUS (U.S. Supreme Court) fight, there might have been some common ground.
 But when the system is super-polarized, compromise is impossible."